MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/Salutation.md

 # Salutation

+Latest version (0.8.1)of the json entity definition is available on GitHub (<a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/Salutation.cdm.json" target="_blank">Link on GitHub</a>).
 The way a donor or prospect is commonly addressed via written communication (lhard-copy letters, emails, etc.).
 It is typical for nonprofits and foundations to address major donors by different salutations depending on the scenario.
 A Medical Doctor could be addressed as "Doctor" when the organization reaches out regarding in-country field volunteerism the person performs.
 On the other hand, the same individual might be referred to as Mrs. Smith as part of her household being solicited for a major gift.
-Latest Version: 0.8.1
-<a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/Salutation.cdm.json" target="_blank">Entity definition</a> on GitHub.

-## Instances
+### Instances

 nonProfit/Salutation

-## Traits for Salutation
+### Traits

 - **is.CDM.entityVersion**
   <table><tr><th>Parameter</th><th>Value</th><th>Data type</th><th>Explanation</th></tr><tr><td>versionNumber</td><td>0.8.1</td><td>string</td><td>semantic version number of the entity</td></tr></table>